samhattangady/false_gold/notes/false_gold.md

 been automated by the djinn.
 Ideally, the player should be able to finish the game in 8-10 cycles of day and night.

----

-## Market Experiment

-HTMAG talks about how the Steam audience is not a fan of "casualised" games.
-So a game that says it wants to be like Factorio but "more casual" tends to fail because the players who like Factorio don't want a casual version of it, while the playerse who didn't like Factorio wouldn't be too interested in anything that markets itself to be like Factorio.

-Here, I am trying to build upon that argument, and see if it can help me find a different way to think about the target audience.
-There is something about Factorio (or KSP, or any other niche hardcore game) that is inherently compelling.
-Players that don't enjoy those games bounce off for various reasons, but not neccessarily because the concept itself was not compelling.
-That's why devs want to make "casual"/"approachable" versions of these games, because the pitch is that the compelling thing will still remain compelling.

-So the pitch for me is: Make a casual version of a hardcore niche, but strongly link it to a more established genre / well understood target audience.
-So the casual version of Factorio is not an automation game, but a tower defense with automation elements.
-While there are many games like this, I don't believe many of them explicitly pitch this as a solution to the problem as stated by HTMAG.

 ### Theme Interpretation
 The theme is _Shadows and Alchemy_.